 Trick: Pre-heat the oven to 110F then turn it OFF.
 Put the covered dough inside for 1 hour.

 Shape the Dough: Punch the dough down very well and add shredded cheese in the dough.
 Divide the cheese into 3 portions, use the 1st portion to mix with the dough.
 Knead the dough just to incorporate the cheese.
 Roll-out the dough again and spread it to about 7-inch square (it doesn’t have to be a perfect square).
 Use the pan as the guide to measure the flatten dough.
 Scatter 2nd portion of cheese on top, plus 3/4 of the sliced jalapeno peppers.
 Tightly roll the bread into a log shape.
-Divide the rolled dough into 8 portions then lift the bread and transfer in the prepared pan.
+With a sharp knife, cut the rolled dough into 8 portions then lift the bread and transfer in a 7-inch loaf pan lined with parchment paper.
+Leave excess parchment paper so that it will be easier to lift when you remove the bread.
 Sprinkle remaining cheese and jalapeno on top.

 Second Rest Time: Cover with plastic wrap or warm, damp towel.
 Let rise for another 1 hour.
-(It’s best to let the dough rise in a warmer area of your kitchen).
+(It is best to let the dough rise in a warmer area of your kitchen).

 Oven: Meanwhile, preheat the oven to 350F in the last 10 minutes of 2nd rest time.
-If you are using the oven to rest the dough, do NOT forget to take the dough out before pre-heating.
+If you are using the oven to rest the dough, do NOT forget to take the dough out before pre-heating the oven.

 Bake for 25 minutes or until the top turns brown and the cheese are melted.
 Rotate the bread halfway through baking for even baking.